Ranked #1 Children's Hospital by U.S. News & World Report

 If your baby has been infected with the toxoplasma gondii parasite, treatment should begin right away to ensure that the condition has a minimal effect on her health.

-Here at Children’s, physicians in our Division of Infectious Diseases treat congenital toxoplasmosis in infants.
+Here at Boston Children’s, physicians in our Division of Infectious Diseases treat congenital toxoplasmosis in infants.

 Physicians in the Division of Infectious Diseases care for children and adolescents with a variety of infections.